sivani-hash/SARS-CoV-2-Phylogeny/README.md

 Example in a juypter notebook - see [codes](codes) folder for [tree_building.ipynb](tree_building.ipynb) and [MSA_combining.ipynb](MSA_combining.ipynb).
 These codes were used to combine the induvidual FASTA files of the 5 strains and build the tree.

 For Multiple Sequence Alignment (MSA), Clustal Omega software was used.
-View [clustalw.aln](clustalw.aln) file to see the allignment.
+View [clustalw.aln](clustalw.aln) file to see the alignment.

 ### Structural Analysis: The Furin Cleavage Site
 While the phylogenetic tree shows the overall macroscopic similarity of the spike proteins, the true key to SARS-CoV-2's unique pandemic potential lies at the microscopic level; specifically, a tiny 4-amino-acid insertion (PRRA) that allows the spike to be primed by human furin enzymes.
 To investigate this, a Python script was developed to programmatically index the multiple sequence alignment (MSA) and extract the precise locus of this mutation across all five viral genomes.